drduh/YubiKey-Guide/README.md

 ## Steps

-Define an array containing additional uids.
+Define an array containing additional user IDs.
 As this is bash syntax, each array element should be surrounded by quotes and each element should be separated by a space:

 ```console
 declare -a additional_uids
 additional_uids=("Super Cool YubiKey 2025" "uid 1 <uid1@example.org>")
 ```

-Add the additional uids to the key:
+Add the additional user IDs to the key:

 ```console
 for uid in "${additional_uids[@]}" ; do \